tsmdt/dygest/README.md

 - **Unified LLM Interface**
   dygest uses [litellm](https://github.com/BerriAI/litellm) and provides integration for various LLM service providers: `OpenAI`, `Anthropic`, `HuggingFace`, `Groq`, `Ollama` etc. Check the [complete provider list](https://docs.litellm.ai/docs/providers) for all available services.
 - **Token Friendly**
-  dygest performs token heavy text analysis and summarization tasks.
-Thats why the underlying LLM pipeline can be catered to your needs and specific rate limits using a *mixed experts approach*.
+  dygest performs token-heavy text analysis and summarization tasks.
+Therefore, the underlying LLM pipeline can be tailored to your needs and specific rate limits using a *mixed experts approach*.
 - **Mixed Experts Approach**
-  Dygest utilizes two fully customizable LLMs to handle different processing tasks.
+  dygest utilizes two fully customizable LLMs to handle different processing tasks.
 The first, referred to as the `light_model`, is designed for lighter tasks such as summarization and keyword extraction.
 The second, called the `expert_model`, is optimized for more complex tasks like constructing Tables of Contents (TOCs).

   This flexibility allows for various pipeline configurations.
 For example, the `light_model` can run locally using `Ollama`, while the `expert_model` can leverage an external API service like `OpenAI` or `Groq`.
 This approach ensures efficiency and adaptability based on specific requirements.

+> [!TIP]
-  [!TIP] As the `expert_model` is dealing with a lot of input content it is recommended to use a larger LLM (`>=32B`) for this task.
+> As the `expert_model` is dealing with a lot of input content it is recommended to use a larger LLM (`>=32B`) for this task.
 Smaller LLMs (`3B` to `7B`) perform well as `light_model`.

 - **Named Entity Recognition (NER)**
   Named Entity Recognition via fast and reliable `flair` framework (identifies persons, organisations, locations etc.).
 - **User-friendly HTML Editor**